fedemelo/unitrade-swift/README.md

 # Team-15-Swifties

-This repository is home for the for iOS application written in Swift.
+This repository hosts the iOS application developed in Swift.